flutter/website/src/development/tools/devtools/memory.md

 ## Memory anatomy

-A timeseries graph is used to visualize the state of the Flutter memory at successive intervals of time.
+A time-series graph is used to visualize the state of the Flutter memory at successive intervals of time.
 Each data point on the chart corresponds to the timestamp (x-axis) of measured quantities (y-axis) of the heap, for example, usage, capacity, external, garbage